 The warmest climate of all the Mediterranean EU countries

-100% of the island's beaches have 'Blue Flag' status for cleanliness, facilities and environmental awareness
+63 of the island’s beaches, plus Limassol marina have ‘Blue Flag’ status for cleanliness, facilities and environmental awareness

 In 2017 Pissouri Bay was awarded its 21st consecutive ‘Blue Flag’

 Size: 3rd largest Mediterranean island (after Sicily and Sardinia) | 149 miles long | 3572 square miles

 Population: An estimated 1.1 million (the same as Birmingham)